pharmaverse/pharmaversesdtm/README.md

 * When you run a program that is in the `data-raw/` folder, you generate a dataset that is written to the `data/` folder, which will become part of the `{pharmaversesdtm}` package.
 * The names and sources of test datasets are specified in `R/*.R`, for the purpose of generating documentation in the `man/` folder.

 **Note:** The documentation process in `{pharmaversesdtm}` is automated for consistency and ease of maintenance.
-Metadata for each dataset, such as names, labels, descriptions, authors, and sources, is managed in a centralized CSV file (`inst/extdata/sdtms-specs.csv`) and used to generate `.R` documentation files.
+Metadata for each dataset, such as names, labels, descriptions, authors, and sources, is managed in a centralized XLSX file (`inst/extdata/sdtms-specs.xlsx`) and used to generate `.R` documentation files.
 See the [Documentation Process](#documentation-process) for details.

 ## Adding New SDTM Datasets